How to Fire a Babysitter Politely

 Lying.
 If your babysitter says they're doing something, but you have proof they really aren't.
 If they're constantly not telling the truth, you should question whether you can trust them around your kids.

-See our complete list of bad babysitter warning signs to look out for.
+Plus be aware of these bad babysitter warning signs that you should look out for.

 Not every reason you might want to fire a babysitter is their fault.
 Here are some reasons you could need to let a babysitter go that isn't anything they've said or done.